Welcome to St Teresa’s in Cleveleys

 In SERVICE we will share responsibility for the faith and life of our Parish and the wider community.
 We will speak of the Gospel through action, in particular for caring for those in need.
 We will use the many gifts of our Parish Community for the good of all.

-Christmas Mass Status: Our times are now planned and stated below.
-We hope these times will not need to be altered, but remain mindful that the new strains of virus and consequent safety guidance, may mean that we have to implement changes, possibly at the last minute.
+Coronovirus Status: Masses are back to normal but remain mindful that the new strains of virus and consequent safety guidance, may mean that we have to implement changes, possibly at the last minute.
 Please keep checking our website and Parish Bulletin for updates.

 “Holiness consists simply in doing God’s will, and being just what God wants us to be.”
 St Tersea of Lisieux